Search This Blog

 2nd Lieutenant William Mortimer Hunter

-was born at Barnhill, Letterkenny, Co.
+Hunter was born at Barnhill, Letterkenny, Co.
 Donegal on 20th October 1890 to John Hunter, farmer and Margaret Elizabeth Hunter nee McLean.
 A twin daughter, Wilhelmina was born 10 minutes after William.
 They had married on 27th January 1879 at the residence of Thomas McLean, Dunfanaghy, Co.
 Donegal.

-In 1901 William was living in house 11, Glebe, Castlewray, Co.
+In 1901 Hunter was living in house 11, Glebe, Castlewray, Co.
 Donegal with his parents and 6 siblings; Margaret (18), Elizabeth (16), Wilhelmina (10), Thomas (8), Mary (5) and James (5).
 3 servants, Mary Ann McGinley, Samuel McNutt and John Hegarty are also present in the house.

 By 1911, the family are still living at that address.
 The parents are present and the following children, Margaret, Elizabeth, Jack, Mina, Tom, Mary and Jim.
 There are 3 servants too, Henry Deeming, Susannah McDaid and James Diver.
-William is not present in the family home.
+Hunter is not present in the family home.

-William would have joined the Belfast Banking Company around 1907 / 1908 serving in Ballyshannon branch.
+Hunter would have joined the Belfast Banking Company around 1907 / 1908 serving in Ballyshannon branch.

 Belfast Bank, Ballyshannon branch